Flight Troubles & Business Continuity Planning

 Responsibility was originally attributed to poor weather conditions and bitter winter cold, though later reports surfaced revealing that the major cause of cancellations was due to Southwest Airlines relying on outdated scheduling software called SkySolver, which was developed the same year Facebook was launched and is quickly nearing its end of life.
 Due to the winter storm and the tremendous amount of scheduling changes that were required for passengers and crews, SkySolver could not match crew members with flights.

 According to a spokesman for GE Aerospace, multiple systems are involved in crew scheduling.
 The company stated that its software is not an end-to-end solution.
 Rather, it's a so-called backend algorithm that airlines can supplement with other software.
 GE Aerospace stated that the algorithm gathers input from other systems to provide recommendations to resolve crew-related disruptions.
+Improving these systems is essential not only for crew management but also for enhancing overall airport services, ensuring a smoother travel experience for passengers.

 Contact Us